-A75.
+- A77.
 Whether an objective has been achieved is a matter for the auditor's professional judgment.
-That judgment takes account of the results of audit procedures performed in complying with the requirements of the ISAs (UK and Ireland), and the auditor's evaluation of whether sufficient appropriate audit evidence has been obtained and whether more needs to be done in the particular circumstances of the audit to achieve the objectives stated in the ISAs (UK and Ireland).
-Accordingly, circumstances that may give rise to a failure to achieve an objective include those that:
+That judgment takes account of the results of audit procedures performed in complying with the requirements of the ISAs (UK), and the auditor's evaluation of whether sufficient appropriate audit evidence has been obtained and whether more needs to be done in the particular circumstances of the audit to achieve the objectives stated in the ISAs (UK).
+Accordingly, circumstances that may give rise to a failure to achieve an objective include those that: - Prevent the auditor from complying with the relevant requirements of an ISA (UK). - Result in its not being practicable or possible for the auditor to carry out the additional audit procedures or obtain further audit evidence as determined necessary from the use of the objectives in accordance with paragraph 21, for example due to a limitation in the available audit evidence. - A78.
+Audit documentation that meets the requirements of ISA (UK) 230 (Revised June 2016) and the specific documentation requirements of other relevant ISAs (UK) provides evidence of the auditor's basis for a conclusion about the achievement of the overall objectives of the auditor.
+While it is unnecessary for the auditor to document separately (as in a checklist, for example) that individual objectives have been achieved, the documentation of a failure to achieve an objective assists the auditor's evaluation of whether such a failure has prevented the auditor from achieving the overall objectives of the auditor.

-27 ISA (UK and Ireland) 705, "Modifications to the Opinion in the Independent Auditor's Report," paragraph 13.